Jiyu version

 The senior general stands on the right.

-That is to say that the arrangement of war affairs follows that of funeral ceremonies.
+That is to say that the arrangement of war affairs follows that of funeral

 The war will slaughter the multitude of people.